Lip gloss: Ingredients

 Like lipstick, lip gloss is a mixture of waxes, oils, and pigments.
 However, lip gloss contains fewer pigments, and those used are often pale in color or diluted (<3%).
 Furthermore, the free-flowing nature of the product requires less wax.
 The principal components are lanolin, which feels good on the lips due to its moisturizing qualities and imparts gloss, and polybutene.

 History

 Lip gloss was invented by Max Factor in 1930.
 He wanted to create a lip product that would make lips shiny and glossy for films.
 Factor created makeup for the movie industry.
 He developed makeup specifically for actresses starring in black and white films.
 Women were inspired by movie actresses to embrace this makeup trend.
 This led to the popularity of lip gloss.
 The first commercially available lip gloss was Max Factor's X-Rated, launched in 1932.
 The original formula was sold until 2003, when Procter and Gamble retired the product.

-In 1973, Bonne Bell introduced the first flavored lip gloss, Lip Smackers.
-Lip Smackers were, and still are, popular among young teenagers.
-Initially Lip Smackers came in two sizes: small and big.
-The small ones could be kept in the pocket and the big ones had a rope to hang around the neck.
-It was advertised that before a date, a teen girl should choose an appropriate flavor because that would be her date's first taste when his lips kissed hers.

-Benefit

-Emollients – Many different ingredients can be used to make lips feel smooth and add shine.
-Most formulas use oil (either mineral- or vegetable-based), lanolin derivatives or polybutene (a type of hydrocarbon that mimics silicones).
-Surprisingly, silicones are not commonly used (silicones are used to add shine and smoothness to many hair and skin care products).